 It was during the beginning years of the Industrial Revolution that houses began to keep great sets of flatware on hand.
 This was the Georgian period in England when people began moving from small rural areas to big cities as new technologies and transportation took over.
 Taking place during the 18th and 19th centuries, it eventually spread from Europe to the United States.
 Due to the large growth of factories, this period really paved the way for flatware as we know it today.

 As a result, the art of fine dining reached theatrical levels and courses were staged like acts in a play and utensils were created for specific types of food.
+Today we can see the unique design and beauty of this time period through culinary antiques.

 With the Industrial Revolution and the rise of factories came the ability to make many pieces of silverware, quickly and uniformly.
 Add to this the discovery of vast amounts of silver from the Comstock Silver Mine beginning in 1859, which made silver much more affordable and available, and the great silver services of the Victorian era and Gilded Age were an inevitable outcome.
 During this illustrious period, just as a century earlier, dining and entertaining became an art, and all of the accoutrements had to create a picture of luxury.